Designed to perform

 Worryingly, despite the well understood benefits of regular exercise, global estimates from 2016 show that 23% of the adult population are physically inactive.
 This lack of care for our bodies by some cost the global healthcare systems an astronomical $54B in 2013.
 What is even more worrying is the amount of time that is spent by adults every day performing low-effort activities such as sitting - otherwise known as sedentary behaviour.
 A study published in 2011 reported that on average adults sit between 3-9 hours and that this behaviour is strongly linked to obesity, diabetes, and premature mortality.

 As knowledge workers most of us are unfortunately ‘desk-bound’ which strengthens the case to ensure workers have the right ergonomic furniture that at least reduces any chance for bad posture over extended periods of time.
-Tools and habits such as using standing desks, treadmills under desks, and going for ‘weetings’ (having a meeting whilst walking in nature) make a huge positive impact to our health and well-being.
+Tools and habits such as using standing desks, treadmills under desks, and going for ‘weetings’ (having a meeting whilst walking in nature) make a huge positive impact to our health and wellbeing.

 Movement is also found organically in nature through the wind blowing in the trees, clouds changing shape and moving on by, the sun’s rotation and the shadows it casts, or even rain drops moving down a pane of glass.
 The world constantly moves and capturing or focusing in on that movement and exploiting it within a workspace is of equal importance.